 The installation of wood burning and multifuel stoves (or any solid fuel appliance) is work that is “controlled” under the Building Regulations, as is the relining or installation of flues and chimneys associated with such heat producing appliances.
 Did you know that fitting a new loo is also “controlled”?
 This means that it is necessary for a householder, should she not wish to break Building Regulations, to submit an application to Building Control before starting such work (or in the case of a stove – employ a registered engineer to complete and certify the job as part of a self certification scheme).
 One can also use a private Building Inspector (Google private buildings inspector – although I have not tried this route myself).

 Note: You do not require a HETAS fitter’s certificate AND Building Control inspection/private inspection.

 Although qualifications are not mandatory, any person fitting a solid fuel stove must be competent to do so i.e. familiar with the correct procedures and associated regulatory requirements.
-I highlighted the text on purpose – this manual will assist you in showing yourself competent when talking to Building Control (you are not proving yourself a master, or guru – just competent.
+I highlight the text on purpose – knowledge gained from this manual will assist you in showing yourself competent when talking to Building Control (you are not proving yourself a master, or guru – just competent.